stoeps13/connections-doc/source/admin/install/t_inst_config_addons_fn.md

 1. Open the Administration Console for Content Platform Engine \(ACCE\) on the FileNet system with a web browser and log in using the administrator's user name and password by accessing the following URL:

+    !!! note
-    **Note:** Administration Console for Content Platform Engine \(ACCE\) supports a subset of the browsers supported by Connections.
+    Administration Console for Content Platform Engine \(ACCE\) supports a subset of the browsers supported by Connections.
 While some operations in Administration Console for Content Platform Engine might work with other browsers, if an error is encountered, make sure you are running a supported browser.
 See the system requirements for [supported software](http://www-01.ibm.com/support/docview.wss?uid=swg27013654) for FileNet Content Engine.
 Click **Administrative Console for Content Engine** in the **By component** column, view **Prerequisites** and check **Web Browser support**.

     ```
     http://server:port/acce